 There's a Tree for That

 As Central Park’s tree canopy works hard to keep us cool this summer, the Conservancy’s team of arborists works equally as hard to care for these trees.
 These professionals inspect, monitor, and maintain Central Park’s 18,000 trees to set them up for success, while also planting new trees to keep the Park's canopy growing.

 Tree Care Manager Peter Haupt has been working with the Park’s trees for 10 years, building upon his breadth of knowledge about specific tree species and what factors most affect them.
 “The vast majority of the trees here in the Park are well-suited for urban conditions,” Haupt explains.
 “They are less sensitive to fluctuations in temperature and in weather, and many have evolved to tolerate extended periods of drought, as well as extensive wet periods.”

-This resilience bodes well not only for Central Park, but for all who enjoy its environmental benefits.
-With the urban heat island effect becoming more extreme each summer, the Park’s trees offer clean air, cooling shade, and a needed dose of calm to those who visit.
+Luckily for New Yorkers, the Park’s 18,000 trees offer clean air, cooling shade, and a needed dose of calm to those who visit.
 Haupt and his team are happy to provide that space.
 “Taking care of the Park’s trees is very important to me, now more than ever,” he says.
 “I want to do my job successfully so that we can provide a respite and relief for everybody that wants to come and enjoy it.”